 For just over 50 years, Star Trek has been the science fiction property by which all other mainstream sci-fi is judged.
 Even Star Wars arguably wouldn’t have been possible had the bedrock for adventure-driven sci-fi not been established by Trek in the first place.
 Sporting political idealism and diverse, progressive choices throughout all of its iterations, Star Trek means more to its fans than simply being a goofy old sci-fi show.
 So, now, the fannish pressure is on for the next version of Trek: the upcoming show Star Trek: Discovery.
 Since its announcement, Trekkies and casual fans alike have been clamoring for any shred of data about the next installment of a sci-fi phenomenon that has lived long and prospered for much longer than anyone expected.

-From the cast to the writing to the ship itself, here’s literally everything we know so far about Star Trek: Discovery.
+From the cast to the writers to the ship itself, here’s everything we know so far about Star Trek: Discovery.

 Editor’s Note: This article is updated as new information about Star Trek: Discovery is released.

 The Creative Team

 Of all the Star Trek series to date, Discovery’s creative team has perhaps undergone the most shake-ups.
 On February 9, 2016, Bryan Fuller was announced as the showrunner of the next Trek series and fans celebrated.
 Not only did Fuller have amazing credibility from his work on Pushing Daisies and Hannibal, he had previously written episodes of Star Trek: Deep Space Nine and Star Trek: Voyager.
 But, by the end of 2016, Fuller was no longer the showrunner of Discovery.
 He originally cited scheduling conflicts when he stepped down from the role on October 26, 2016.
 But on July 28, 2017, Fuller addressed his departure in full.